 “Eating healthy is way too expensive!”
 How many times did you use this as an excuse not to eat healthy?
-I sure did it a million and five times already and the truth is that I never even bothered to check the facts: this was an universal truth, this was it and I was doomed to eat unhealthy for the rest of my days.
+I sure did it a million and five times already and the truth is that I never even bothered to check the facts: this was an universal truth, this was it and I was doomed to eat junk food for the rest of my days.

 So I started to eat healthy, ready to go bankrupt in a month or two.
 As you probably imagine already, it didn’t happen – on the contrary.
 I found out that eating healthy is NOT more expensive than eating “unhealthy” foods.

-So what does “eat healthy” mean actually?
+So what does “eat healthy” mean to me?

-Not the stuff we buy in supermarkets: the bread that has 4008 ingredients when it should only have three; the cheese that has a bit over 134 when it should have just a few; the chicken soup that has 5% chicken and 95% chemicals… of course, numbers might vary but I am sure that you get the point.
+Not the stuff we buy in supermarkets: the bread that has 4,008 ingredients when it should only have three; the cheese that has a bit over 134 when it should have just a few; the chicken soup that has 5% chicken and 95% chemicals… of course, numbers might vary but I am sure that you get the point.

-So how could that be cheaper than eating unhealthy?
+How could that be cheaper than eating unhealthy?

 Well, it’s pretty simple: in my case, in order to eat healthy, I have to cook at home.
 I want a pesto sauce, I make it at home.
 I want a dressing for a Caesar’s salad, I make it at home.
 And the list goes on an on.
 Everything that you can purchase in a supermarket will be healthy or at least healthier if you make it yourself.